Chevy 4.3 V6 Reliability (How long this Engine Last?)

 How Long Can the 4.3 V6 Last?

 As far as longevity is concerned, this is one of the best engines out there.
-You can expect to easily go past the 200,000 mile mark with this car.
+You can expect to go past the 200,000 mile mark with this car.

 If you manage to service it at regular intervals making sure to do oil and filter changes at the recommended intervals, there is no reason why you won’t be able to have this engine perform well for a really long time.

 There’s an account on the forums of an owner of a truck running a Chevy 4.3 V6 engine who sold it to his cousin on the condition that he would get first option to buy it back if he decided to sell it.
+His cousin did not honor this and sold it to someone else.
+That person sold it to someone else then he to someone else.
+It was eventually repossessed and he was able to buy it back 4 and half years later at 300,000 miles.

 At the time of posting, he had run it for another 4 years and it still ran great.
 By this time, the mileage was well over 400,000 without any noticeable drop in performance.
 I’m sure you will agree that that’s a phenomenal performance record.